Fishing. Golfing. Gardening. Hunting. Traveling. Sailing. What do all of these things have in common? They’re all hobbies that many people enjoy.

 - Changing the way you engage in your hobby so it’s easier on your lungs.
 For example, if you like to walk, yet you live in a city, walk indoors on a treadmill on low air quality days.
 Or, if you enjoy long car rides so you can take in all of the beautiful area scenery, keep the windows closed to limit your exposure to traffic fumes.

 - Trying something new.
 Even if you’re no longer able to do the activity you once loved due to your COPD—whether temporarily or permanently—that doesn’t mean that there aren’t other things you’ll enjoy just as much.
 Try a new hobby that is easier on your lungs, like reading or light yoga, and see what you think.
 You may be surprised to learn that there’s more out there that you like to do.

 - Never lose hope.
 Even if you’re struggling today, that doesn’t necessarily mean that you’ll struggle tomorrow.
 With all of the new and emerging treatment options that exist for COPD, there’s always hope.
-That’s why we offer stem cell treatment at the Lung Institute.
+That’s why we offer cellular therapy at the Lung Health Institute.
 We know that you deserve a better tomorrow.

 Interested in our article on enjoying your hobbies with COPD?
 Share your thoughts and comments below.